 A.5.7.2.2.3 Test Requirements

-The SS-RSRQ absolute measurement accuracy in test 1 shall be within the range Nominal SS-RSRQ+2.5dB to Nominal SSRQ-3.5dB and the SS-RSRQ measurement accuracy in test 2 shall be within the range Nominal SS-RSRQ+3.5dB to Nominal SS-RSRQ-4.5dB according to the requirements in clause 10.1.10.1.1 with an additional -1dB margin reflecting the possible impact of UE self noise in the test.
+The SS-RSRQ absolute measurement accuracy in test 1 shall be within the range Nominal SS-RSRQ+2.5dB to Nominal SSRQ-2.5dB and the SS-RSRQ measurement accuracy in test 2 shall be within the range Nominal SS-RSRQ+3.5dB to Nominal SS-RSRQ-3.5dB according to the requirements in clause 10.1.10.1.1.

 The SS-RSRQ relative measurement accuracy shall fulfil the requirements in clause 10.1.10.1.2.